 The headphones come highly rated on a number of tech sites.
 Great for when someone wants to “be alone,” whether it’s in a noisy dorm or at home.

 If you’ve got a kid who likes to snooze more than getting up for class, this alarm clock is for them (and you)!
 It is loud and it shakes, so you don’t have to be.

-If working out has been a challenge, especially since so many gyms have been closed, this set of resistance bands can help recharge a fitness routine.
+If getting to the gym is challenging, this set of resistance bands can help recharge a fitness routine.

 We have it on good authority (the moms in our Paying for College 101 group) this this item is on the list of many teens and young adults.
 For those who have not a minute to spare, this tool makes blowing out your hair a quick and tidy task.